-A cervical polyp is a growth that develops on the cervix, which is the canal connecting the uterus to the vagina.
+A polyp on cervix is a growth that develops on the cervix, which is the canal connecting the uterus to the vagina.
 Sperm must pass through this canal to fertilize an egg.
-Cervical polyps are tumors, but they are usually non-cancerous, or benign.
+Polyp on cervix are tumors, but they are usually non-cancerous, or benign.
 Cervical polyps can grow either as singular masses or in clusters.
 They vary in size but are usually around 1–2 centimeters (cm) long.

 However, as polyps have a similar appearance to some signs of cancer, it is essential that a doctor checks them to ensure that they are not cancerous.
 Women most likely to develop cervical polyps are those in their 40s and 50s who have given birth to more than one child.
 Higher estrogen levels can also make pregnant people more susceptible to them.

 It is possible for someone to develop cervical polyps and not experience any symptoms.